Achievement Award for Mentoring Residents

 - Other statements of support (e.g. Department Chairs, Center Directors and Division Chiefs).

 - The collegiality of the mentoring experience and the desirable characteristics of the mentoring environment (assessed from statements of support).

-- Nominations will be reviewed and selected by the Mentoring Awards Committee Members chaired by the Acting Associate Dean for Professional Development and Faculty Affairs.
+- Nominations will be reviewed and selected by the Mentoring Awards Committee Members, chaired by the Associate Dean for Faculty Affairs and Development.
 The committee comprises various professional levels from an interdisciplinary arena along with past recipients of all the Mentoring Award categories.

 - Final selection will be by the Executive Dean, School of Medicine, University of Kansas.

-- The honoree selected will be notified prior to the Faculty Retreat on August 16th where they will be honored in front of their colleagues, as well as family and friends they wish to invite.
+- The honoree selected will be notified prior to the 2014 Annual Faculty Retreat on August 15th, where they will be honored in front of their colleagues, as well as family and friends they wish to invite.

-We strongly encourage you to invite your fellow residents, the candidate's chair, director, or professional colleagues to submit a letter of support as well to email@example.com, Marty McLaughlin.
+We strongly encourage you to invite your fellow residents, the candidate's chair, director, or professional colleagues to submit a letter of support as well to Laura Jennemann.
 Refer those you ask to the List of Questions to Consider when writing their letter.

 Award & Presentation

 - Presented by the Executive Dean at the 2014 Annual Faculty Retreat August 15, 2014.

 - Membership in The University of Kansas School of Medicine Society of Distinguished Mentors.